MikeCheek/rag-documents-ai/README.md

 - **Rename** a document by double-clicking its name on the tile; **delete** it (and all its chunks, cascaded) with the trash icon.
-- **"Group similar"** clusters documents by how alike their content actually is, not by any fixed category list — there's no taxonomy to classify into, only which documents read as similar to which others.
-Each document gets a centroid embedding (the elementwise mean of its chunks' embeddings, computed once when it finishes processing); pairwise similarity between every pair of centroids is computed in SQL with pgvector's cosine distance operator, then documents are grouped via union-find using an **adaptive threshold** — pairs more than one standard deviation above this particular document set's own mean similarity, not a fixed cosine number.
-A fixed threshold has an all-or-nothing failure mode: centroid-averaging dilutes topic signal across every chunk in a document, which compresses the whole similarity range down, sometimes low enough that even genuinely related documents never cross a fixed bar — so *everything* lands in "not similar to others" instead of a sensible split.
-The adaptive version finds the documents that stand out *relative to this batch*, whatever the absolute numbers happen to be for a given embedding model and document mix.
-Group labels are generated locally too — the top significant terms (via the same `wink-nlp` tokenizer/lemmatizer already used for local reranking) across a sample of each group's content, not an LLM call — so grouping costs nothing beyond embeddings you'd already have.
+- **"Group similar"** clusters documents by how alike their content actually is — there's no taxonomy to classify into, only which documents read as similar to which others.
+Each document gets a centroid embedding (the elementwise mean of its chunks' embeddings, computed once when it finishes processing); pairwise similarity between every pair of centroids is computed in SQL with pgvector's cosine distance operator, then documents are grouped via union-find using an **adaptive threshold**: pairs more than one standard deviation above this particular document set's own mean similarity, not a fixed cosine number.
+Group labels are generated locally too: the top significant terms (via the same `wink-nlp` tokenizer/lemmatizer already used for local reranking) across a sample of each group's content.
 Documents not similar enough to anything else land in a "Not similar to others" section rather than being forced into a group.

 ### 📊 Dashboard — "The Ledger"